semgrep/semgrep-docs/docs/kb/integrations/defect-dojo-integration.md

 * `engagement_name`: The name of the engagement you created the preceding "Integration" section.
 In this example, `semgrep`.

 :::info
-The DefectDojo API allows to use ID instead of names for the parameters, such as product_id or engangement_id.
-In the example we will follow the "By name" approach.
+The DefectDojo API allows identifying the parameters either by name or by ID.
+This example follows the **By name** approach.
 :::

 Here is an example snippet of a Python function using this endpoint: